 My high school graduation was in that building.
 So was my brother’s and thousands of others.
 My dad played football there.
 The 1964 Democratic National Convention was held there, less than a year after JFK was shot.
 LBJ was nominated.
 The Beatles played there in 1964.
 The Stones came later.
 Mike Tyson knocked out Larry Holmes and Michael Spinks there.
 The list is long and storied but I’ll stop there to make my point.

-If you’re going to raise your hand and lay claim to the responsibility of serving and leading them, and the distinction between profit and progress isn’t clear to you, then I’d ask you to take a stroll down a few hundred yards of boardwalk in my home town.
+If you’re going to raise your hand and lay claim to the responsibility of serving and leading them, and the distinction between the roles profit and societal progress isn’t clear to you, then I’d ask you to take a stroll down a few hundred yards of boardwalk in my home town.
 The difference is crisp.
 And the lesson is clear.

 A society doesn’t win.
 It lives.
 And progresses.
 Together.
 And it’s leaders serve.
 Not profit.